ReasonFoundation/pensionviewr/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# PensionDataViewer
+# pensionviewr

-The goal of `PensionDataViewer` is to simplify the process of gathering and visualizing public pension plan data from the Reason pension database.
+The goal of `pensionviewr` is to simplify the process of gathering and visualizing public pension plan data from the Reason pension database.
-This repo contains the functions of the `PensionDataViewer` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Reason Pension Integrity Project team.
+This repo contains the functions of the `pensionviewr` package, which once installed locally, provides helpful functions for creating and exporting graphics made in ggplot in the style used by the Reason Pension Integrity Project team.